seungjuchoi/telegram-control-torrent/README.md

 # Telegram-control-transmission
 The Telegram Bot can control a Transmission as Torrent machine

+## Notice
+- Only use in korea because the site for torrent seed is in korea. so the result of search may have depend on korean contents

 ## How to Use
 ### Install Transmission
 ```bash